 Edmonton's Best Picnic Spots

 There is nothing better than packing your basket and heading out to a grassy oasis for an al fresco feast.
-With over 20 major parks and 7,400 hectares of land in the river valley (that's 22 times the size of New York City's Central Park, by the way) you can roast hot dogs with a picturesque view, toss a ball in the park, or have a romantic dinner and watch the sunset over the river.
+With over 20 major parks and 7,400 hectares of land in the river valley (that's 22 times the size of New York City's Central Park) you can roast hot dogs with a picturesque view, toss a ball in the park, or have a romantic dinner and watch the sunset over the river.
 Not one to pack your own basket?
 Edmonton's incredible local restaurants have you covered with takeaway options to create the perfect spread.